sbradley7777/emacs.d/GIT.md

 ### Repository-Local Username Configuration

-When you open any file in a git repository, the configuration automatically:
+When you open any file in a git repository, the configuration automatically ([`features/git/git-forge-config.el`](features/git/git-forge-config.el)):

 1. **Detects the repository's forge host** from `remote.origin.url`
 2. **Looks up the username** from the matching `[emacs-forge]` section in `~/.gitconfig`